dmbarbour/awelon/AboutABC.md

 Expression of rational numbers, or very large or small numbers (that call for scientific notation), is not very compact in ABC.
 A language built above ABC, such as AO, can provide a more traditional and compact syntax for numbers.

 ABC is not rich in math.
-ABC has just enough to easily express rational numbers for modeling latency types.
-To model a square root or trigonometric function would likely require iterative computation with tolerances, or modeling irrational numbers as a stream of digits (a block that generates a digit and the next stream).
+ABC has just enough to easily express rational numbers for latency types.
+The divmod operator, `Q`, is motivated to simplify inference of precision and modulus for optimization purposes.
+To model a square root or trigonometric function would likely require iterative computation with tolerances.
+Irrational numbers might be modeled as an incremental stream that generates digits.

-Anyhow, it seems wise to treat math as a symbolic DSL, especially for rich computations, simplifications.
-For high performance computing, compiling expressions to OpenCL or an intermediate language could be very effective.
-Otherwise, the computation could be interpreted.

-*BACKGROUND:* Floating point numbers were rejected due to how difficult it is to ensure deterministic semantics and equational reasoning.
-However, high performance computing environments for ABC should provide, via capabilities, vectors and matrices of floats, and access to GPU computing.
+*BACKGROUND:* Floating point numbers were rejected due to how difficult it is to ensure deterministic semantics for floating point across implementations, comparisons, equational reasoning.
+However, high performance graphical or scientific computing environments should provide, via capabilities, vectors and matrices of floats, and access to GPGPU computing.

 ### Text Literals